marilynenguyen/GuessingGame/README.md

 # GuessingGame
 Guessing a number from 1-100 with the computer

-This program allowed me to practice writing functions and using loops in Python.
+This program allowed me to practice writing functions and if statements and understan  using loops in Python.